1. What is a test stub?

 3. What he/she will do today

-7. What is the lifespan of scrum cycle ?
+7. What is the lifespan of the scrum cycle?

-Some of the disadvantages of using agile model are as follows:
+Answer: Some of the disadvantages of using an agile model are as follows:

 c) Sometimes focusing on design and documentation is not proper